slowstabs/911-OSINT/writeup-hard.md

 It hints towards American Standard Code for Information Interchange aka ASCII.
 But we still don't know what the symbols in the image are so we do a reverse image search through google lens and find out that the symbols are arabic numbers.

 We could sit and decode it but for this I'll use chatgpt, and get the 5 numbers.
-The caption was hinting towards ascii and the numbers found also seem to come under the ascii aplhabets range so on running a decimal to ascii conversion, we get our first part - **`ayman`**
+The caption was hinting towards ascii and the numbers found also seem to come under the ascii aplhabets range so on running a decimal to ascii conversion:

+We get our first part - **`ayman`**

 ![image](https://github.com/user-attachments/assets/33cf964d-be30-4add-a219-4e839c8fc5ca)